Latex soothers: Everything you need to know about the natural rubber soother

 Boil the latex soother: In order not to put too much strain on the natural material of the NUK latex soother, despite it needing cleaning and disinfecting several times a day, you should boil the soother for a maximum of two minutes.
 Boiling the soother too long will cause the latex soother to age more quickly and make it necessary to replace the rubber soother more often.

 Replace it regularly: Using the NUK latex soother daily boiling it regularly will make the natural material brittle after a while.
 As soon as you notice small cracks in the soother material, you should immediately give your child a new NUK latex soother!
 Otherwise there is a risk that small latex particles will come loose and be swallowed by your child.
-However, it is recommended - even if no cracks form in the material - to replace the latex soother after two or three months for hygienic reasons.
+However, it is recommended - even if no cracks form in the material - to replace the latex soother after one or two months for hygienic reasons.
 Or as soon as the rubber soother's material becomes slightly sticky.

 Storage: The natural material can become porous from heat and sunlight.
 It is, therefore, recommended that you store the latex soother in the box provided when it is not in use.